When parents enroll their children in a school, they often don’t realize they’re choosing not only a program, but a whole approach.

 I was reminded of this when I was asked to observe a little girl at a state-sponsored preschool for children with developmental differences.
 “Ana”, 3, was happily playing when she noticed that a child across the classroom had a toy she liked.
 Rushing to get it, Ana slipped and fell, bursting into tears.
 A staff member came to comfort her, and Ana sat nearby, crying more softly and trying to catch her breath.

-After about five minutes, a therapist who had been working with Ana motioned the staffer away.
+After about ten minutes, a therapist who had been working with Ana motioned the staffer away.
 Instead of comforting the girl, the therapist tried to distract her with another toy.
 Ana continued to cry, but the therapist stepped away, assuring the girl she was fine.
 When Ana again looked toward the staffer who had initially consoled her, clearly asking for more comfort, the therapist intervened, quietly addressing the staffer.

 “This is attention- seeking behavior— and she is likely having a bigger reaction because you are in the room,” the therapist said, asking the staffer to leave the room.